oracle-livelabs/goldengate/goldengate-microservices23ai-modern/rest-api/rest-api.md

 ## Introduction

-Oracle GoldenGate 23ai runs on the Microservices Architecture and allows management and monitoring via three interfaces: the WebUI, the command line interface (Admin Client), and via the REST API.
+Oracle GoldenGate 23ai is built on the Microservices Architecture and supports management and monitoring via three interfaces: the WebUI, the command-line interface (Admin Client), and the REST API.
 The REST API provides an excellent method for Engineering and DevOps teams to use scriptable REST calls to connect to the GoldenGate services and its processes.

    ![Rest API management](./images/rest-api-manage.png " ")

-Estimated time: 20 minutes
+Estimated time: 10 minutes

 ### Objectives

 In this lab, you will:
-* do we have objectives?
+* Learn how interact with the GoldenGate REST API by issuing `curl` commands

 ## Task 1: Enter `curl` commands in Terminal